CSX in South Carolina

 CSX and the South Carolina Community

-- In partnership with state and local economic development agencies, businesses invested more than $1.2 billion in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2012.
-These investments will generate an estimated 2,300 new jobs at those businesses.
+- In partnership with state and local economic development agencies, South Carolina businesses invested $1.5 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2014.

-- CSX has designated White Hawk Commerce Park in Florence as a “Select Site,” a rail-served, ready-to-build location for industrial development and expansion.
+- CSX has designated White Hawk Commerce Park in Florence and the I-26 Mega Site in Newberry County as “Select Sites,” which are rail-served, ready-to-build locations for industrial development and expansion.
 The “Select Site” program is part of CSX’s network-wide economic development initiative.

 ** This figure includes current and former employees.